 The Eurozone is in dangerous decline, basically it’s a sinking ship.
 Unemployment is around 24% in Greece, 20% in Spain, 12% in Italy and so on.
 The European continent is littered with massive debt (Greece springs to mind) and stagnant economies.
 Did you know that Europe is the only continent in the world (well aside from Antarctica if you want to nit pick) that is not growing?
 How can jobs thrive in such an environment?
 The only thing that “thrives” is the people at the top because they can impose more on the workers and get away with it.
-Zero hours contracts, poor increases in minimum wage, discriminatory hiring policy and so on.
+Zero hours contracts, pitiful increases in minimum wage, discriminatory hiring policy and so on.
 You’ve heard of “trickle down economics” right?
 The only people benefiting right now are the recipients of the “flow upwards” economics structure.
 Which bring us nicely onto ….

 The EU favours big business.
 EU rules on tax enable large multinational global corporations (Amazon, Google and so on) to select and relocate to different legal jurisdictions and tax regimes.
 Why do you think eBay and Amazon are registered in Luxembourg?
-Cheaper tax.
+Simple: Cheaper tax.
 Worse still the EU “system” allows these companies to abuse things even further by not closing loopholes where monies are moved from country to country to minimise tax (Double Dutch & Irish or whatever the latest “fiddle” is).
 Politicians have always been mendacious and disreputable but nowadays they are worse than ever, taking corporate back handers, hiding money offshore, lining up director of the board jobs and all the rest of it.
 Who suffers?
 We all do, it’s “flow upwards” economics again.
 Small businesses are demolished by the behemoth that is online retail and supermarkets and all the rest of it.
 To top it all most small businesses in the UK are swimming in paperwork, petty bureaucracy and red tape, all EU imposed.
 Not to mention the industries the EU effectively demolished, such as the UK fishing industry.
 Want to know why cod and chips is so expensive down the chip shop?
 Blame the EU fishing quotas.

 Ok, go out.
 Seriously, go pop yourself in a lay-by someplace and watch cars go by.
 How many are German, French, Italian? (mostly German) Trade with the EU isn’t going to stop if we leave the EU, do you think BMW, Volkswagen and Mercedes will say “go boil your head you silly British we can’t sell cars to you anymore”?
 Of course not.
 The shops are littered with European products, cheese from France, beer from Germany, salami from Italy and so on.
 This stuff is still going to be on the shelves, French cheese manufacturers aren’t stupid, they will still sell it to the British, trade agreement or no trade agreement.